alex-53-8/contoller-to-contain-much-logic-or-not/README.md

 +--------------------------------------+--------------------------+
 ```

-## How much logic should be in a handler?
+## How much logic should contain a handler?
 To answer that question we would consider few aspects:
 - Single responsibility principle from OOP design
 - Testability